 So of that simple list of four effective habits, consider the following:

 On our list, saving for retirement and contacting perhaps one loved one probably take the least amount of time.
 The other two probably take the most.
-Saving is ‘set it and forget it’ while the others have to be redone repeatedly.
+Saving is most likely to be set it and forget it while the others have to be redone repeatedly.

 Immediate impact comes from contacting our loved ones; the others (and even that one) have long term impact.
 Possibly all of them need to be done or at least started immediately, particularly if a loved one is elderly or ill (or both).

 Perhaps the best way to start is with two things which can be done quickly – such as starting the process of saving for retirement, and contacting one person.
-Even if they talk your ear off for two hours, it won’t be forever.
+Even if they talk your ear off for two hours, it will not be forever.

 What would derail or good eating habits?
 One obvious way is by keeping unhealthy foods in the home.
-So don’t buy them in the first place.
+So do not buy them in the first place.
 Despite the myriad of diets and studies, some things are obvious.

 One of them is that cake is never going to be good for you (sorry!).
-When you don’t keep unhealthy foods around, you only have to say ‘no’ to them once – at the checkout counter.
+When you do not keep unhealthy foods around, you only have to say no to them once – at the checkout counter.

 What could derail our exercise plans?
-Maybe bad weather would, so let’s build in a contingency plan in case of lousy weather.
+Maybe bad weather would, so we can build in a contingency plan in case of lousy weather.
 This can be joining a gym, or doing mall walking.
 Also it could be getting our exercise by cleaning or even shoveling snow.

 What about retirement savings?
-We could fail if we don’t set aside the money, so the best way to assure that is by having it taken out automatically via a payroll deduction.
+We could fail if we do not set aside the money, so the best way to assure that is by having it taken out automatically via a payroll deduction.

 Could a new pair of sneakers make it easier to exercise regularly?
 Then get them.
 Would creating a family group on Facebook make it easier to keep in touch?
 Then make the group.
 Can a slow cooker or an insta-pot make it easier to eat right?
 Does a retirement vision board give you the incentive to save?
 Then you know the drill – just do it!

-Much like Rome, good habits aren’t built in a day.
+Much like Rome, good habits are not built in a day.
 Be patient!
 Give yourself some time, and that includes time for setbacks.

 Usually it takes a few months before we stop seeing effective habits as chores or something on our list of things to remember.
 You brush your teeth every day, right?
-You don’t even think about it most of the time, right?
+You do not even think about it most of the time, right?
 That same automatic feeling can be a part of any habit – if you give it enough time.
-Share this and tell your friends what you think of how to live your best life.